 Research about postpartum sexual relationships has typically focused on the mother – concentrating on hormonal changes or her body’s healing process.
 But this survey revealed that “factors related to child care and personal intimacy mattered more to sexual interest than any physical or hormonal changes endured by the birth mother.”

 “Researchers have typically focused on birth mothers as a negative influence on their male partner’s sexual desire, maybe due to breast-feeding, lack of interest or postpartum vaginal issues,” van Anders said.
-“In contrast to these assumptions, our empirical work demonstrated that co-parents — including men and women — experience low desire after childbirth because of fatigue, stress and [lack] of free time.”
+“In contrast to these assumptions, our empirical work demonstrated that co-parents — including men and women — experience low desire after childbirth because of fatigue, stress and